Apple scruffs: Interaction with the Beatles

-In a 1996 article on the Apple scruffs for Mojo magazine, Cliff Jones wrote that their presence at Apple and outside recording studios such as Abbey Road and the Beatles' homes ensured them a role as insiders and witnesses to the band's history.
+In a 1996 article on the Apple scruffs for Mojo magazine, Cliff Jones wrote that their presence at Apple and outside recording studios such as EMI and the Beatles' homes ensured them a role as insiders and witnesses to the band's history.
 In this way, he continued, the scruffs "transcended" fandom and became part of "the Beatles' legend" themselves.
 Harrison told Disc and Music Echo in April 1969 that "their part in the play is equally as important as ours."
 Taylor was intrigued by the scruffs' ability to discover which studio the Beatles were working in on any given day, and at how the scruffs were often more informed about the band's activities than the Apple staff were.
 In this regard, he said they were like "Sherlock Scruffs".

 According to Taylor, the Beatles were fascinated by the scruffs because of their innocence.
 He said that Lennon was "sometimes difficult"; McCartney was always polite but struggled with their treatment of Linda; Harrison overcame his shyness and aversion to fan worship, and "grew very fond" of the scruffs; and Ringo Starr "was Ringo and always had time for a joke or a quip".

 Through their proximity to their heroes, the scruffs came to see how normal the band members were.
 Pritchard recalled that, in contrast to the other Beatles, particularly Lennon, McCartney sought their approval, as if to say: "I'm the nice one, like me, like me!"
 Sutcliffe said that while most of the scruffs liked McCartney for his "cute" image, this changed over time, and they "saw through Paul" just as they did Lennon's intimidating, caustic exterior.
 Harrison showed an interest in some of the scruffs, asking after their families and, in author Alan Clayson's description, sharing exchanges that recalled "the spirit of the Cavern".
-Due to its location at Cavendish Avenue in St John's Wood, close to Abbey Road Studios, the McCartney home was another popular location for the scruffs.
+Due to its location at Cavendish Avenue in St John's Wood, close to EMI Studios, the McCartney home was another popular location for the scruffs.
 He trusted some of the girls enough to let them walk his dog Martha.